-Md. poised to revoke governor’s authority to overturn parole decisions involving people serving life terms
+Maryland revokes governor’s authority to overturn parole decisions involving people serving life terms

 “I believe if a man changes he should be given a second chance.
 I don’t believe the governor should have an opportunity to interfere with that, especially if [the inmate] has served most of his time,” said Marine, who works with a reentry program.
 He said there is “no doubt in [his] mind” that he would still be incarcerated if a judge had not acted.

-Maryland governors used to routinely parole people serving life terms, but this changed in 1995 when, in the face of a nationwide crime wave, former governor Parris N. Glendening declared that “life means life.”
+Maryland governors used to routinely parole people serving life terms, but this changed in 1995 when, in the face of a nationwide crime wave, then-Gov. Parris N. Glendening declared that “life means life.”
 For two decades, governors rejected hundreds of parole recommendations for lifers with little to no explanation, drawing criticism from criminal justice advocates who said the state was violating the rights of inmates who had accepted life sentences — some while they were younger than 18 — with the understanding that good behavior might earn them a meaningful chance for early release.

 In a state where 77 percent of those serving life were Black — the highest percentage in the country — compared to 30 percent of the general population, the implications of this policy were being borne predominantly by Black families, advocates said.